webix-hub/docs/data/desktop/suggest.md

 ##Suggest list for component editors {#component}

-[Component editors](desktop/editing.md) duplicate editing controls yet they are inited within the component body.
+[Component editors](desktop/editing.md) duplicate editing controls yet they are initialized within the component body.

 <img src="desktop/autosuggest.png">

-Suggest can be inited for **combo** and **text** editors.
+Suggest can be initialized for **combo** and **text** editors.
 To do this, make the following steps:

 - create a suggest list as **separate view** or define its **configuration** in a JSON object and set options for it:
 - create a component, specify **text** [editor type](desktop/editing.md) for it and link to the suggest: